alttch/pptop/README.md

 Data from connected process is collected in real-time and displayed in table-based console UI, which can be easily extended with custom plugins.

+All data tables can be scrolled, filtered, new data collection ca be paused.
+In case of problems, any plugin can be re-injected at any time.

 ## Standard plugins